-Research indicates a link between communication problems and neglect (the absence of provision for a child's basic physical or psychological needs).^{1,2} Neglected children may experience a lack of stimulation in childhood, impacting on their speech, language and communication development.3 Speech, language and communication needs (SLCN) can therefore be an important indicator of neglect.
+Research indicates a link between communication problems and child abuse and neglect (the absence of provision for a child's basic physical or psychological needs). ^{1,2} Neglected children may experience a lack of stimulation in childhood, resulting in communication and interaction needs.
+3 Speech, language and communication needs (SLCN) are one of the most obvious indicators of abuse and neglect.
 However, neglect can often prove difficult to identify because it involves acts of omission.

-Speech, language and communication needs and attachment
+Speech, language and communication needs (SLCN) and physical and emotional abuse

-Children and young people who experience abuse and neglect are more likely to have SLCN difficulties4 and this relates to the quality of interaction5 with and attachment to their care givers.
+Children who experience abuse and neglect are more likely to have communication and interaction difficulties4 and this relates to the quality of interaction5 with and attachment to their care givers.
 The effects can be long term.6

-Children in abusive or neglectful situations are likely to develop insecure attachment to their care givers which can lead to difficulties in social communication,7 reduced language skills,8 an impaired ability to feel and express emotions,9 and a limited vocabulary for thoughts and feelings.10
+Children in abusive or neglectful situations are likely to develop insecure attachment to their care givers which can lead to difficulties in social communication, 7 reduced language skills, 8 an impaired ability to feel and express emotions, 9 and a limited vocabulary for thoughts and feelings.
+10

-Therefore it is important that professionals consider whether any child who has experienced abuse and neglect may have unidentified SLCN.
+Therefore it is important that any child who has experienced abuse and neglect should be screened for communication and interaction difficulties.
 Limited communication skills may also be an indicator of safeguarding issues.